Plautus: The Clever Slave

-Understanding of Greek by Plautus' audience
+Understanding of Greek by Plautus's audience

 Of the approximate 270 proper names in the surviving plays of Plautus, about 250 names are Greek.
 William M. Seaman proposes that these Greek names would have delivered a comic punch to the audience because of its basic understanding of the Greek language.
 This previous understanding of Greek language, Seaman suggests, comes from the "experience of Roman soldiers during the first and second Punic wars.
 Not only did men billeted in Greek areas have opportunity to learn sufficient Greek for the purpose of everyday conversation, but they were also able to see plays in the foreign tongue."
 Having an audience with knowledge of the Greek language, whether limited or more expanded, allowed Plautus more freedom to use Greek references and words.
 Also, by using his many Greek references and showing that his plays were originally Greek, "It is possible that Plautus was in a way a teacher of Greek literature, myth, art and philosophy; so too was he teaching something of the nature of Greek words to people, who, like himself, had recently come into closer contact with that foreign tongue and all its riches."

 At the time of Plautus, Rome was expanding, and having much success in Greece.
-W.S.
-Anderson has commented that Plautus "is using and abusing Greek comedy to imply the superiority of Rome, in all its crude vitality, over the Greek world, which was now the political dependent of Rome, whose effete comic plots helped explain why the Greeks proved inadequate in the real world of the third and second centuries, in which the Romans exercised mastery".
+W. S. Anderson has commented that Plautus "is using and abusing Greek comedy to imply the superiority of Rome, in all its crude vitality, over the Greek world, which was now the political dependent of Rome, whose effete comic plots helped explain why the Greeks proved inadequate in the real world of the third and second centuries, in which the Romans exercised mastery".

 Disputed originality

 Plautus was known for the use of Greek style in his plays, as part of the tradition of the variation on a theme.
 This has been a point of contention among modern scholars.
 One argument states that Plautus writes with originality and creativity—the other, that Plautus is a copycat of Greek New Comedy and that he makes no original contribution to playwriting.

 A single reading of the Miles Gloriosus leaves the reader with the notion that the names, place, and play are all Greek, but one must look beyond these superficial interpretations.
-W.S.
-Anderson would steer any reader away from the idea that Plautus' plays are somehow not his own or at least only his interpretation.
+W. S. Anderson would steer any reader away from the idea that Plautus's plays are somehow not his own or at least only his interpretation.
 Anderson says that, "Plautus homogenizes all the plays as vehicles for his special exploitation.
-Against the spirit of the Greek original, he engineers events at the end... or alter[s] the situation to fit his expectations."
+Against the spirit of the Greek original, he engineers events at the end ... or alter[s] the situation to fit his expectations."
 Anderson's vehement reaction to the co-opting of Greek plays by Plautus seems to suggest that they are in no way like their originals were.
 It seems more likely that Plautus was just experimenting putting Roman ideas in Greek forms.